jidongbsu/cs452-file-system/README.md

   - You are not allowed to suppress warnings.

 - [70 pts] Functional requirements:
-  - file creation works (touch).	/10
+  - file creation works when the file name is shorter than 60 characters (touch).			/10
+  - file creation reports "File name too long" when the file name is longer than 60 characters (touch).	/10
+  - directory creation works (mkdir).									/10
+  - directory list works (ls -l).									/10
   - file deletion works (rm -f).									/10
-  - directory creation works (mkdir).	/10
+  - directory deletion works when the directory is empty (rmdir).					/10
-  - directory display works (ls -l).	/20
-  - directory deletion works (rmdir).	/20
+  - directory deletion reports "Directory not empty" when the directory is not empty (rmdir).		/10

 - [10 pts] Module can be installed and removed without crashing the system:
   - You won't get these points if your module doesn't implement any of the above functional requirements.